THE DRUNKARD'S PROGRESS

-When your current Innkeeper's father Lee Guercio Sr. purchased the Tavern in 1946, the back wall next to our bar was empty and he was on a quest for an appropriate work of art to hang there.
+When Lee Guercio Sr., (father of your current Innkeeper Alison), purchased the Tavern in 1946, the back wall next to our bar was empty.
+He went on a quest for the most appropriate work of art to fill that wall.

-At that time, Nancy and Myron Aflleck of nearby Groton, MA. were regular patrons.
+At that time, Nancy and Myron Affleck of nearby Groton, MA. were regular patrons.
 The couple (grandparents of Ben and Casey Affleck), participated in community theater with Lee's wife Mary and other locals.
-The Innkeepers knew that the Affleck's were also artists, and during an animated conversation over cocktails one night, it was decided that they would recreate their version of the famous "Drunkard's Progress" on our Tavern wall.
+The Innkeepers knew that the Afflecks were artists, and during an animated conversation over cocktails one night, it was decided that they would recreate their version of the famous "Drunkard's Progress" on our Tavern wall.

 Nancy Affleck painted the mural, while Myron completed the lettering.
 The duo signed their work in the bottom right corner including the year, 1948.